DavidLDawes/lightwalletd/README.md

 # Overview

-[lightwalletd](https://github.com/asherda/lightwalletd) is a backend service that provides a bandwidth-efficient interface to the Zcash blockchain.
+[lightwalletd](https://github.com/asherda/lightwalletd) is a backend service that provides a bandwidth-efficient interface to the VerusCoin blockchain.
 Currently, lightwalletd supports the Sapling protocol version as its primary concern.
 The intended purpose of lightwalletd is to support the development of mobile-friendly shielded light wallets.

-lightwalletd is a backend service that provides a bandwidth-efficient interface to the Zcash blockchain for mobile and other wallets, such as [Zecwallet](https://github.com/adityapk00/zecwallet-lite-lib).
+lightwalletd is a backend service that provides a bandwidth-efficient interface to the VerusCoin blockchain for mobile and other wallets, such as [Zecwallet](https://github.com/adityapk00/zecwallet-lite-lib).

 Lightwalletd has not yet undergone audits or been subject to rigorous testing.
 It lacks some affordances necessary for production-level reliability.
 We do not recommend using it to handle customer funds at this time (October 2019).

 To view status of [CI pipeline](https://gitlab.com/mdr0id/lightwalletd/pipelines)

-To view detailed [Codecov](https://codecov.io/gh/zcash/lightwalletd) report
+Code coverage not implemented yet

 Documentation for lightwalletd clients (the gRPC interface) is in `docs/rtd/index.html`.
 The current version of this file corresponds to the two `.proto` files; if you change these files, please regenerate the documentation by running `make doc`, which requires docker to be installed.
 # VerusCoin